-1. The legislation of the Republic of Uzbekistan listed in Section A of Annex 7-A shall contain the elements for the registration and control of geographical indications set out in Section B of Annex 7-A at the latest five years after the date of entry into force of this Agreement.

-2. Having examined the legislation of the European Union listed in Section A of Annex 7-A, the Republic of Uzbekistan concludes that that legislation contains the elements for the registration and control of geographical indications set out in Section B of Annex 7-A.

-3. Following the completion of an opposition procedure in accordance with the criteria set out in Annex 7-B and an examination of the geographical indications for products of the European Union to be protected in the Republic of Uzbekistan listed in Section A of the Annex 7-C, which have been registered by the European Union under the legislation referred to in paragraph 2, the Republic of Uzbekistan shall protect those geographical indications according to the level of protection laid down in this Sub-Section.
+- 1. By five years after the date of entry into force of this Agreement, the legislation of the Republic of Uzbekistan listed in Section A of Annex 7-A shall contain the elements for the registration and control of geographical indications set out in Section B of Annex 7-A. - 2.
+Having examined the legislation of the European Union listed in Section A of Annex 7-A, the Republic of Uzbekistan concludes that that legislation contains the elements for the registration and control of geographical indications set out in Section B of Annex 7-A. - 3.
+Following the completion of an opposition procedure in accordance with the criteria set out in Annex 7-B and an examination of the geographical indications for products of the European Union to be protected in the Republic of Uzbekistan listed in Section A of the Annex 7-C, which have been registered by the European Union under the legislation referred to in paragraph 2, the Republic of Uzbekistan shall protect those geographical indications according to the level of protection laid down in this Sub-Section.

-4. Paragraph 3 shall apply five years after the date of entry into force of this Agreement.
-During this transitional period of five years, the Republic of Uzbekistan shall put in place all complementary actions and shall protect the geographical indications for products of the European Union listed in Section A of the Annex 7-C at the level provided by its national legislation.
-During the transition period the level of protection provided shall not be decreased.

-5. Following the completion of an opposition procedure in accordance with the criteria set out in Annex 7-B and an examination of the geographical indications for products of the Republic of Uzbekistan listed in Section B of the Annex 7-C, which have been registered by the Republic of Uzbekistan under the legislation referred to in paragraph 1, the European Union shall protect those geographical indications according to the level of protection laid down in this Sub-Section.
+- 4. Paragraph 3 shall become applicable five years after the date of entry into force of this Agreement.
+During that transitional period of five years, the Republic of Uzbekistan shall put in place all complementary actions and shall protect the geographical indications for products of the European Union listed in Section A of the Annex 7-C at the level provided by its national legislation.
+During the transition period the level of protection provided shall not be decreased. - 5.
+Following the completion of an opposition procedure in accordance with the criteria set out in Annex 7-B and an examination of the geographical indications for products of the Republic of Uzbekistan listed in Section B of the Annex 7-C, which have been registered by the Republic of Uzbekistan under the legislation referred to in paragraph 1, the European Union shall protect those geographical indications according to the level of protection laid down in this Sub-Section.